Tottowich/LidarDetection/README.md

 Read more about the various channels [here](https://ouster.com/blog/firmware-2-1-1-better-perception-performance-with-improved-reflectivity-and-signal-multiplier-mode/).
 ## Ouster Code
-To help with recording data, play back sequences of data in python and to visualize the point clouds using [Open3D](http://www.open3d.org/) we created a extension of the [Ouster-SDK](https://pypi.org/project/ouster-sdk/) available at [Adopticums](https://www.adopticum.se/sv-SE) [github](https://github.com/adopticum/OusterTesting).
+To help with recording data, play back sequences of data in python and to visualize the point clouds using [Open3D](http://www.open3d.org/) we created a extension of the [Ouster-SDK](https://pypi.org/project/ouster-sdk/) available at [Adopticums's](https://www.adopticum.se/sv-SE) [github](https://github.com/adopticum/OusterTesting).
 This code is used to collect the data used in this project.
+The repository also contains functions to contruct the image representations of the sensor data.
+These images has the dimensions 128x1024x3 when using the channels described above.
+The code also contains classes to visualize the point clouds using [Open3D](http://www.open3d.org/) along side 3D bounding boxes at real time.
 ## Data collection
 The data was collected in on the streets of Skellefteå, Sweden and at [North Kingdoms](https://www.northkingdom.com) offices in Skellefteå and is available on [Roboflow](https://app.roboflow.com/lidarimages-9xnln/xr-synthesize-srr/6).

 ## Training
 The training was done using [YoloV5](https://github.com/ultralytics/yolov5) and the training script provided via their repository.
 The first training was done using the following the 6th version of the roboflow dataset and further fintuned on the 7th version where additional data of people in wheelchairs was added.
 The training was done on a Nvidia RTX 3090 GPU and took roughly 3 hours to train the first part and an additional 2 hours to train the second part.
 The hyper parameters used to train the model are available under [data/hyps/hyp.scratch-low.yaml](data/hyps/hyp.scratch-low.yaml) for the first part and [data/hyps/hyp.finetune-frozen.yaml](data/hyps/hyp.finetune-frozen.yaml) for the second part.
+To see the results of training the different models see my [wandb](https://wandb.ai/totto/YOLOR?workspace=user-totto).

 ## 2D to 3D
 Since using a 2D detection models only creates a 2D bounding box around each person, we need to find a way to convert the 2D bounding box to a 3D bounding box using the depth map of the image, i.e. channel 2.
 To project the 2D detection into 3D some assumtions had to be made.
 The assumtions are:
 * All people are equally deep as seen from the sensor.
 Some information is lost here but it is a good enough assumtion for the purpose of this project.
 All people are instead assumed to be 0.5 meters deep, see [HARD_WIDTH](tools/xr_synth_utils.py) where it is easily altered.